 The CodeCup tournament is won by the player with the highest total number of points.
-When there is a tie the number of irregular games losses will be taken into account (the lesser the better).
+When there is a tie the number of irregular game losses will be taken into account (the lesser the better).
 If there is still no difference, the programs get the same place in the final standing.

 Your program will be tested by the organization.
-If it is able to cooperate with the jury software, it will be placed for the tournament.
+If it is able to cooperate with the jury software, it will be admitted to the tournament.
 You will always be able to submit another version of your program.
 The last program that has been verified will be automatically selected to play in competitions.
 If you would like to activate an earlier version of your program you can do so.

 In the months before the final competition, we will already play a number of test competitions.
 You can use these test competitions to see how well your program holds up against the other players.
 Once you have submitted a program, you will automatically participate in all subsequent test competitions.
 Of course you may afterwards send in new versions for the next competition.
 That way, the tests are a great opportunity to try out new strategies and fine tune your algorithms.
 Have a look at the competitions page for the schedule.